navodabandara/Gowin_Tang_Nano_SAP/README.md

  git clone https://github.com/navodabandara/Gowin_Tang_Nano_SAP_1
 ```

-Navigate to the Process tab and right click Systhesis, click Configuration > Syntheize > General > Systhesis Language and set to VHDL 2008.
+Navigate to the Process tab and right click Synthesis, click Configuration > Synthesize > General > Synthesis Language and set to VHDL 2008.
 Back in the main window, click run all to synthesize, place and route.

 Connect device to USB, open the Program Device  application and set access mode to either SRAM mode or Embedded flash mode.
 The former is faster than the latter with regards to bitstream write speed, although the program is lost after the power is disconnected.